 For example, many people will have a small section dedicated to dry goods, such as unopened pasta and rice.

-Another section gets set aside for canned foods, such as sauces.
+Another section gets set aside for canned foods, such as sauces or syrups.
 And another section gets used for long-term food storage, for items like 200 servings of freeze-dried meals.

 Are you putting together a pantry that can withstand a snowstorm, a pandemic, or food shortages created by war?